rafyte/How-To-Gains/README.md

 These are great because they're a single full-body workout you can do in one day.
 My personal workout routine is a single full-body workout derived from the above programs.

 ### My Workout
-My training program is broken down into a full-body strenght routine performed three times a week, plus occasional cardio performed about once per week.
+My training program is broken down into 1) Upper Body routine, 2) Lower Body routine, 3) Full Body routine, plus occasional cardio performed about once per week.

-The strength exercises are performed by alternating upper body and lower body exercises.

 The first time performing this workout you have to determine the progression you are at for each exercise.
 To do this, simply choose a progression and perform until failure.
 If you can do more than 12 reps (or hold more than 20s, if it's a hold), go to a harder progression.
 If you cannot do more than 12 reps (or hold for 20s, if it's a hold), then that is the progression you are at.